TencentMediaLab/GME/GME Developer Manual/Cocos2D-X Developer Manual/Cocos2d SDK Developer Manual_intl.md

 ## Overview
 Thank you for using Tencent Cloud Game Multimedia Engine SDK.
-This document provides a detailed description that makes it easy for Cocos2d developers to debug and integrate the APIs for Game Multimedia Engine (GME).
+This document provides a detailed description that makes it easy for Cocos2d developers to debug and integrate the APIs of Game Multimedia Engine (GME).

+**Configure the project before using GME, otherwise SDK is not valid.**

 ## How to Use
 ![](https://main.qcloudimg.com/raw/810d0404638c494d9d5514eb5037cd37.png)